 Indonesia vs. Red Sea (Egypt): Remote vs. Accessibility

-Remote Exclusivity vs. Crowded Waters: Red Sea diving locations often experience crowding with multiple operators, while Indonesia's remote destinations offer exclusive access to pristine sites with no other vessels visible¹⁰:
+Remote Exclusivity vs. Crowded Waters: Red Sea diving locations often experience crowding with multiple operators, while the Indonesian archipelago's remote destinations offer exclusive access to pristine sites with no other vessels visible¹⁰:

 Indonesia Exclusivity: